leminhtuan2015/Today-I-Learn/swift/ViewController.md

      // performSegue : Use Segue

      self.performSegue(withIdentifier: Constant.STORY_BOARD_SEGUE_SIGNUP, sender: self)
   ```

+  - `performSegueWithIdentifer` and `instantiateViewControllerWithIdentifier` both are used to move from one viewController to another viewController, but when use `performSegueWithIdentifer` you should also use `prepareForSegue` to pass data to second ViewController

 ### Storyboard ID
   - Storyboard ID: is the ID of a ViewController in Storyboard